Kim Todd

 Kim Todd (born April 15, 1970) is an American author.
 She is also a professor of creative writing at the University of Minnesota.
 She has written essays and several books of nonfiction, primarily about environmental history and the natural sciences.

 Education and work

-Todd received her master's in environmental studies and her M.F.A. in creative writing from the University of Montana in Missoula.
+Todd received her master's in environmental studies and her M.F.A. in creative writing from the University of Montana.

 Todd is the recipient of a PEN/Jerard Fund award.
 Her book Tinkering with Eden won the 2001 Sigurd Olson Nature Writing Award.
 Her book Chrysalis was selected by the New York Public Library as a "Book to Remember."
 Her work has been reviewed in The New Yorker, The New York Times, and The New York Review of Books.